katfritz/TermProjectCaffeine/README.md

 # TermProjectCaffeine
 Focused on the dataset "Caffeine Content of Drinks."
-Includes a data and metadata profile and a suggested repository profile.
 This repository includes:

 (1) A Dataset for "Caffine Content of Drinks."
 I provided 2 types of formats: CSV and XLS.
 The original file was downloaded is CSV.